 Cheap drones are a lot of fun, but flying time is limited to a few minutes, so budget for a few extra batteries.
 In most cases these are usually cheap and readily available.
 Just make sure you get the correct type.
 Watch out for those whose batteries cannot be removed as you'll have to charge them for around 45 minutes after each five-minute flight.

 Finally, remember that the UK Dronecode applies to these just as much as bigger more expensive drones.
 If you're in the US, you have to register your drone with the FAA.
-In the UK from October 2019 you have to register a drone, but not if it weighs less than 250g, like all those you'll find below.
+In the UK from the end of November 2019 you have to register a drone, but that doesn't apply if it weighs less than 250g.
+And all of these are lighter than that.